denten-courses/computing-context/lecture-notes/lecture-3.md

 ```
 $ ipython

-# from here on everythin is in iPython
+# from here on everything is in iPython
 # import the library and dowload a corpus
 import nltk
 nltk.download()